Skip to Content

 Price

-Thus, assessing cost is a critical step in any investment evaluation.
-This fund sits in the cheapest quintile of its Morningstar Category.
-Its low expense ratio, considered jointly with the fund’s People, Process, and Parent Pillars, indicates that this share class has high potential to deliver positive alpha against the lesser of its median category peer or the category benchmark, leading to its Morningstar Medalist Rating of Gold.
+This fund is in the cheapest quintile of its Morningstar Category.
+Its low expense ratio, considered jointly with the fund’s People, Process, and Parent Pillars, indicates that this share class has the ability to deliver positive alpha relative to the lesser of its median category peer or the category benchmark, leading to its Morningstar Medalist Rating of Gold.

 Published on